newzjh/AIImage/README.md

 ## Examples

 The images below are documentation copies of actual runner artifacts.
-Unless marked **archived**, timings are Windows/Vulkan batch results captured on 2026-07-28.
+Each timing names its test input and capture date.
 They are evidence for the listed input and environment, not universal performance claims.

 ### Qwen3.5 0.8B Mobile Q4 and Q8